ulule/django-linguist/README.rst

 `django-linguist`_ is a Django_ application for flexible model translations.

+Here a few principles that define this application in comparaison to others applications:

-* Translations are stored in single one table (you can also use a different one per model)
+* Translations are stored in single one table and you can also use a different one per model
-* No "one i18n table per model" (goodbye nightmares)
+* No "one i18n table per model", say "goodbye" to nightmares :)
-* No migrations (no more pain)
+* No more painful migrations
-* Not tied to model class names (feel free to use your own identifiers)
+* Not tied to model class names, you are free to use your own identifiers
-* No ORM query hacks (does not patch anything)
+* No ORM query hacks, it does not patch anything and it will be easier for you to upgrade your Django
-* No magic (uses metaclasses and mixins)
+* No magic, it uses metaclasses and mixins and everything is explicit
 * Dead simple to plug in an existing project
 * Django admin ready